ThaMarlock/Styleguids/AHK.md

 1. Preamble
 2. Nanming Conventions
+3. Structure
-3. Formatting
+4. Formatting
-4. Code Structure
+5. Code Structure

 ## Preamble
 While there isn't a single official style guide for AutoHotkey, here are some recommendations based on common practices and readability: